Are you a retiree but still want to work?

-Although you do not need to be an engineer to perform a home inspection, retired engineers who have valuable expertise and experience often become home inspectors.
-Home inspectors assess electrical, heating, plumbing, and structural systems in houses.
-Homebuyers need to have protection by hiring home inspectors to find potential defects in buying homes.
+Although you do not need to be an engineer to perform a home inspection, retired engineers with valuable expertise and experience often become home inspectors; home inspectors assess houses' electrical, heating, plumbing, and structural systems.
+Homebuyers get protection by hiring home inspectors to find potential defects in buying homes.

 10. Park Ranger

 Do you like the great outdoors?
 You may like this next job, which often attracts retired doctors, lawyers, and accountants, among other people.
-Retirees often serve as park rangers in National Parks, which are seasonal jobs (usually six months per year) that provide fresh air, beautiful scenery.
+Retirees often serve as park rangers in National Parks, which are seasonal jobs (usually six months per year) that provide fresh air and beautiful scenery.

 11. Home Care Nurse